Space Breaks in Fiction

-This month’s Chicago style workout, “Grammar, Part 4,” focuses on paragraphs 5.39–51 of CMOS 17, which cover personal pronouns, including their possessive and reflexive forms.
+This workout focuses on paragraphs 5.42–55 of CMOS 18, which cover personal pronouns, including their possessive and reflexive forms.
+There’s also one question about demonstrative pronouns (CMOS 5.56).

 Microsoft Word does a lot of things automatically, and it does them by default.
 Some of these interventions are welcome.
 But to a copyeditor, Word’s meddling can be dangerous.